Some Breathe Sigh of Relief in DC After Chauvin Is Convicted

 Police are stationed around downtown D.C. and National Guard members are activated as officials braced for potential demonstrations.

-The Metropolitan Police Department, National Guard and office of Mayor Muriel Bowser braced for potential civil unrest after a decision in the case that forced a national racial reckoning.
+The Metropolitan Police Department, National Guard and office of Mayor Muriel Bowser prepared for potential civil unrest after a decision in the case that forced a national racial reckoning.

 Bowser said previously that officials would stay focused on keeping everyone in D.C. safe.